michaeltd/bashpass/readme.md

 This application assumes you can secure the safety of your computer at least for the duration of its operation.

-*.db3 files used by this application get shredded upon trapped exit signals, otherwise a potentially misplaced hard drive if examined by a file recovery tool could reveal unencrypted version of password database files.
+*.db3 files used by this application get shredded upon trapped exit signals, otherwise a file recovery tool could reveal unencrypted versions of them.

 ## TODOS